Vicki Truitt

+Life

 In 1984, Truitt established and still owns a small health care consulting company operated by her husband which focuses on medical staff development.
 She has worked for the medical staff of John Peter Smith Hospital, in administration at Parkland Memorial Hospital, and as a physician recruiter.

+In the 2012 Republican primary election, Truitt was unseated in the primary election by Giovanni Capriglione.

 Truitt has long been involved in various community organizations serving northeast Tarrant County.
 She was a lifelong resident of Northeast Tarrant County (the area she represented in the Texas House) until 2014.